RobertAdamczyk/App-Privacy-Policy-For-Phraseon/README.md

 Phraseon is committed to protecting the privacy of our users.
 This Privacy Policy explains how we collect, use, and share information about you when you use our App.

-Information We Collect\n
+Information We Collect
-We collect the following data types that are linked to your identity:\n\n
+We collect the following data types that are linked to your identity:

 Contact Info: We collect your name and email address to provide app functionality and for identification purposes.
 User Content: We collect photos or videos that you provide while using our Service for app functionality.